mikecarper/bondhome/README.md

 ## What this does
-Provides a way to control [bond devices](https://bondhome.io/) via the current weather as well as sun position like sunset.
+Provides a way to control [bond devices](https://bondhome.io/) via the current weather, as sun position like sunset, estimated solar power generation, and iphone connected to wifi.
 Target environment is a [raspberry pi zero w](https://www.raspberrypi.com/products/raspberry-pi-zero-w/) running Raspberry Pi OS Lite (Linux shell).

 ## How to use